phillipt854/mBuild_CLP/README.md

-Preliminary implementation of the CLP model (J.E.
+Implementation of the CLP model (J.E.
 Condon and A. Jayaraman,  J. Phys.
 Chem B (2018) 122, 1929–1939) on MoSDeF platform (https://mosdef.org).